Arunbaskaran96/imdb-io-clone/README.md

 Here you can see three button.

-1.Actors - you can view all the actors.
+1.Actors - you can view all the actors.<br/>
 2.Movies - you can view all the movies.
 2.Producers - you can view all the Producers.